 To illustrate this, we overlaid the proposed alignment to the vicinity of Ki Residences.
 From here, we can see that the proposed alignment connects to King Albert Park, runs through Clementi Road and connects with Clementi MRT down south.

-While this does hint to the possibility of an MRT station being a 10-minute walk from Ki Residences, it is still purely speculative as the alignment can change at any time.
+While this does hint at the possibility of an MRT station being a 10-minute walk from Ki Residences, it is still purely speculative as the alignment can change at any time.

 If it does get confirmed however, we can expect capital appreciation for those willing to take such a risk.